Voluntary Water Conservation Measures

 - Water lawns during the early morning hours before 9 a.m., when there is less evaporation.
 (It’s also better than evening watering for prevention of lawn diseases.)
 Avoid watering on windy days.

 - Water deeply and infrequently, promoting the growth of deep roots which make lawns less susceptible to drought.
-One inch per week is the recommended amount.

 - Avoid operating automatic irrigation systems when rainfall has been adequate.